 Scope 3: This is where evaluating emissions can feel overwhelming, and why many clients turn to ClimateHound.
 Scope 3 measures greenhouse gases that are generated both upstream AND downstream from our business facilities.
 Did you buy some hops, some flour, any natural ingredient that has to go through some processing before it gets to you?
 How did it get to you – on a truck, on a shipping container, on a plane?
 How did your employees get to work this morning, anyway?
 And when someone has enjoyed a bottle of your beverage, what happens to the bottle?

 Unless you take all three scopes, including purchased goods and services, into account, you’re not measuring the real impact of your company on the climate – and in the words of our launch partner William Goldberg, founder and head distiller at Asheville’s Oak & Grist, you can’t manage what you haven’t measured.
 ClimateHound packages together tools and expertise fine-tuned to help the food and beverage industry address its specific emissions categories.
-Take our footprint calculator out for a spin and take the first step toward becoming a true carbon neutral business.
+Take the first step toward becoming a true carbon neutral business today.